 It is commonplace in noisy workplaces to see that earmuffs provided by employers are either being improperly worn or not worn at all.
 The frequent complaint (from staff) is that the ear protectors are overprotective in areas that are not continuously noisy, and that this results in poor situational awareness.
 Situational awareness is critical for avoiding accidents and possibility fatalities too.
 The comment from employees “better deaf than dead” is one that is often heard by Health and Safety managers.

-So how can you satisfy the requirements of a hearing protector with the right amount of protection, but not so excessive to make it inaudible to warning or danger signals in your workplace (e.g. vehicular alarms and equipment malfunction noises)?
+So how can you satisfy the requirements of a hearing protector with the right amount of protection, but not so excessive to make it inaudible to warning or danger signals (e.g. vehicular alarms, equipment malfunction noises), and also to quiet electrically powered vehicles in your workplace?
 Are you aware that the technology exists commercially in the world of hearing protection to fulfil these needs?
 If not, read on.

 Sound restoration hearing protection is now available, which, in its most usual form, comes as an earmuff incorporating electronic circuitry plus audio components.
 The basic operational principle is that it protects against high ambient noise but permits communication and situational awareness during quieter periods.